Moss Killer for Lawns

 This is a natural chemical free and works completely differently to ferrous sulphate.
 Because it is safe for use where pets and children may want to use the lawn after treating it is a useful addition to the lawnsmiths treatment program.

 Use for Moss Suppression

-Firstly we can use it to inhibit moss growth so that we enter spring with considerably less moss had we not taken action.
-By applying your iron sulphate moss killer, usually by sprayer or watering can during the moss growth period, anytime from late autumn through to spring you will at least kill the exposed upper layer of moss.
-Though iron sulphate is brilliant at killing moss it has its limitations when the moss is very deep.
-It will only penetrate 1 to 2cms into the moss so if you’ve got more depth than this the moss underneath may well remain alive.
+Firstly we can use these products to inhibit moss growth so that we enter spring with considerably less moss had we not taken action.
+By applying these, usually by sprayer or watering can during the moss growth period, anytime from late autumn through to spring you will at least kill the exposed upper layer of moss.
+Though they are brilliant at killing moss they have their limitations when the moss is very deep.
+They will only penetrate 1 to 2cms into the moss so if you’ve got more depth than this the moss underneath may well remain alive.
 Therefore, if you know your lawn is prone to heavy moss infestations, starting your treatments in October before the moss gets too deep will be beneficial.

 If at the same time you have improved the local environmental factors a little, together with improved lawn care practices, you may well have made conditions more favourable for the grass.
 This together with a moss killer could bring about the desired result.
 If not, then the moss will have to be removed.
 See Moss Removal.

 Secondly, you can use ithem after removal of the moss in the spring.
 Treating moss prior to removal will not kill all the moss; perhaps 20% to 50% will remain to re-infest your lawn.
 Therefore, if you treat what remains after raking you may well acheive upwards of 90% moss control.
 Ensure at least 4 weeks between applications if you are applying ferrous sulphate before and after raking.
 If you are overseeding, do this at least 24 hours after applying your moss killer.